kevinch-nv/onnx/docs/ShardingFormalism.md

 A validity checker can be extended to automatically infer some missing elements of a sharding spec, as we outline below.

-If no input sharding spec is provided for a node's input X, it is assumed to be the same as the sharding spec specified for X at the node that produces the value X.
+* If no input sharding spec is provided for a node's input X, it is assumed to be the same as the sharding spec specified for X at the node that produces the value X.
-If X is a model input, then X is assumed to be unsharded.
+* If X is a model input, then X is assumed to be unsharded.
-(TODO: should we provide a way for users to provide sharding specs for model inputs?
-It could be useful generalization at some point.)

 If no output sharding spec is provided for a node's output, it is inferred from the node's input sharding spec and the node's operation.
 In general, this may vary from operator to operator.
 The inference scheme is outlined for a few core groups of operators below.

+**Extensions**:
+Currently, the sharding spec does not allow a way of specifying a sharding for the model inputs.
+Sharded model inputs could be useful in an execution setting where the model input already exists in sharded form, making it easier to compose sharded execution.
+Extensions to the sharding spec to enable this is future work.

 ## Restrictions on Sharding Specs